janewu331/IDX-Exchange/README.md

 | Negative bathrooms | 0 | 0 |
 | Any invalid numeric value | 203 | 416 |

-Some records violate more than one timeline rule, so the individual flag counts may add up to more than the overall invalid timeline count.

 ### Week 5
 - Remove unnecessary or redundant columns